joshw52/joshw52.github.io/_posts/2023-01-31-thm-mustacchio.md

 ![](/img/tryhackme/mustacchio/mustacchio_admin_panel_xxe_etc_passwd.png)

-Looks like from this file we see there are users joe and barry, and I tried modifying the above payload to see if we can get a result for a `user.txt` file.
-Turns out that replacing `/etc/passwd` with `/home/barry/user.txt` gives us the first flag.
+From this output I saw there were users `joe` and `barry`, and I tried modifying the above payload to see if I could get a result for a `user.txt` file.
+Turns out that replacing `/etc/passwd` with `/home/barry/user.txt` gave me the first flag.

 ![](/img/tryhackme/mustacchio/mustacchio_user_flag.png)